Instrumentation Middleware: Usage & Extension Guide

 Configuration Reference

-OBSERVABILITY_ENABLED: Deprecated; the async event bus is always enabled.OBSERVABILITY_BUFFER_SIZE(int): Buffer size for event bus (default: 1000)FILE_EVENT_LOG: Path to persistent event log file (enables file event logging via dispatcher)
+OBSERVABILITY_ENABLED: Deprecated; the async event bus is always enabled.OBSERVABILITY_BUFFER_SIZE(int): Buffer size for event bus (default: 1000)OBSERVABILITY_MAX_REQUEST_BODY_BYTES(int64): Max bytes of request body captured into observability events (default: 65536).
+Does not affect proxying.OBSERVABILITY_MAX_RESPONSE_BODY_BYTES(int64): Max bytes of response body captured into observability events (default: 262144).
+Does not affect proxying.FILE_EVENT_LOG: Path to persistent event log file (enables file event logging via dispatcher)

 How It Works